adisusilayasa/social_media/README.md

 # Likes Me
-Likes Me is a web application for managing members.
-It provides a RESTful API for performing CRUD (Create, Read, Update, Delete) operations on member data.
+Likes Me is a web application for managing members and products.
+It provides a RESTful API for performing CRUD (Create, Read, Update, Delete) operations on member data and products data.

 ## Table of Contents